jetting across java

 December 24, 2024

-After arriving in Yogyakarta, we only had a day to enjoy the city (sadly) so we ventured to Malioboro Street which is one of the main pedestrian streets in the city, and we walked past all the shops and ended up at a road-side warung that Jade had heard was quite good.
+After arriving in Yogyakarta, we sadly only had one day to enjoy the city so we ventured to Malioboro Street which is one of the main pedestrian streets in the city and ended up at a road-side warung that Jade had heard was quite good.
 I ended up getting a chicken and vegetable noodle soup dish that had a strong turmeric flavour.

 Turmeric Dish